dojo-modeling/dojo-docs/excel.md

 # Registering Excel Models in Dojo

-To aid in running models written in Excel, Jataware has written a helper tool that allows execution of .xlsx files with the ability to define variables which can be set during Dojo model runs.
+To aid in running models written in Excel, Dojo has a helper tool that allows for the execution of `.xlsx` files with the ability to define dynamic parameters.
 Since models must be executable via the command line to be registered to Dojo, this allows modelers with Excel based models to register them into Dojo.

 ## Excel-Model-Runner